A+

 An Overview of Crime Rates in Washburn, MO

-Crime can be categorized into two primary types: violent and property crimes.
-Violent crimes encompass offenses such as murder, rape, robbery, and assault, whereas property crimes involve acts like burglary, theft, and vehicle theft.
-The overall crime rate in Washburn is 100% lower than the national average.
-Specifically, there were 0 violent crimes reported in Washburn, equivalent to 0 per 100,000 residents, which is lower than the national average by 100%.
-Additionally, Washburn recorded 0 property crimes, amounting to 0 per 100,000 people, lower than the national average by 100%.
+Crime is typically categorized into two main types: violent and property crimes.
+Violent crimes encompass offenses such as murder, rape, robbery, and assault, while property crimes include burglary, theft, and vehicle theft.
+Based on the most recent report, the Washburn crime rate is lower than the national average by 100%.
+Specifically, there were 0 violent crimes in Washburn, equivalent to 0 per 100,000 individuals, lower than the national average by 100%.
+Furthermore, Washburn recorded 0 property crimes, amounting to 0 per 100,000 residents, which was lower than the average by 100%.

 Washburn proudly boasts an impeccable safety record with no reported instances of violent crime.
 This remarkable accomplishment reflects the city's dedication to fostering a secure environment for its residents and visitors.
 In an age where safety is so important, Washburn shines as a beacon of tranquility.
 This absence of violent crime not only solidifies its reputation as a desirable place to live and visit but also provides a profound sense of security for all residents.

-The United States contends with some of the world's highest vehicle theft rates, with approximately 300 vehicle thefts per 100,000 individuals.
-Remarkably, only a modest fraction, approximately 10%, of cities have been fortunate enough to have zero reported instances of stolen vehicles.
-Washburn stands out as one of these cities, as it reported no vehicle thefts in the most recent crime report, underscoring its commitment to a secure environment.
+The United States grapples with some of the world's most elevated vehicle theft rates, reaching around 300 vehicle thefts per 100,000 individuals.
+Remarkably, only a limited proportion, approximately 10%, of cities have been fortunate enough to remain unscathed by reports of stolen vehicles.
+In the most recent crime report, Washburn emerged as one such city, recording zero reported vehicle thefts, affirming its status as a secure and vigilant community.

 Is Washburn a Safe Place to Live?